 Interested in knowing about the early history of the Short Wing Piper Club and how it came to be?
 Read on for details of how the Club started and some highlights of the Club’s first 25 years.

 Thanks to Eleanor Mills for the information included in this recap of the Short Wing Piper Club’s Early History.
-This information on the first 25 years of the Club’s history was gathered from “The Short Wing Piper Club: 25 Years and counting,” an article written by Eleanor Mills for the Short Wing Piper Club Commemorative History book.
-The book was published by Turner Publishing Company in 2006.
-The book is out of print but may be found for purchase on Amazon.
+This information on the first 25 years of the Club’s history was gathered from “The Short Wing Piper Club: 25 Years and counting,” an article by Eleanor Mills for the Short Wing Piper Club Commemorative History book.
+Turner Publishing Company published the book in 2006.
+The book is out of print but can be purchased on Amazon.
 Portions of the book can be viewed on-line if you click HERE.

 The Short Wing Piper Club began as the result of a chance meeting of four Tri-Pacer owners on a Sunday afternoon in the fall of 1978, appropriately enough, at an airport.

-Bob Fuller sent out the first letter to potential members on December 5, 1978 in which he referred to the group as the Tri-Pacer Owners Group.
-By January of 1980 the club had 92 paid memberships including members from Canada, England, Ireland and Mexico.
+Bob Fuller sent out the first letter to potential members on December 5, 1978, in which he referred to the group as the Tri-Pacer Owners Group.
+By January 1980, the club had 92 paid memberships, including members from Canada, England, Ireland, and Mexico.